chettrick/arm-mcu/README.txt

        the conio lightweight I/O library with USB and semihosting.
      * 6 August 2013 -- Upgraded OpenOCD to 0.7.0.
 Upgraded GCC to 4.8.1.
        Upgraded GDB to 7.6.
+     * 7 August 2013 -- Removed support for the obsolete BlueBoard USB
+       boot loader.

 Git Repository